 - Tac lights are not small – Carrying a firearm concealed can be difficult in its own right, adding a tactical light makes the task even harder.

-- Tac lights require training – Tac lights can be used to disorient the threat, but can also degrade night vision and change how you see your sights.
-This can change your point of aim and requires practice.
-Additionally, just operating the tac light is another step that must be practiced in order to be able to do it flawlessly under stress and not affect your grip.
+- Tac lights require training – Tac lights can be used to disorient and illuminate a threat, but can also degrade your night vision.
+Lights can change how you see your sights, affecting point of aim.
+So using them requires actual low light shooting practice.
+Additionally, just operating the tac light is another step that must be practiced in order to be able to do it flawlessly under stress.

 - Tac lights are not a substitute for a flashlight – If you have a tac light on your firearm you can only use it when you would be legally justified to draw your firearm, not simply to light a dark area.

-- Tac lights can make it difficult to find a holster – Some companies don't make their holsters to fit firearms with lights on them, making it difficult to find an economical holster.
+- Tac lights can make it difficult to find a holster – Some companies don't make their holsters to fit WML's.
+And some may only make holsters for a few different brands of WML.

 It Is Your Choice: